 Reflecting and journaling is something not many people talk about.
 It is probably the best habit to aid mental health and wellbeing.
 To reflect and journal means that you become quiet and calm and allow your thoughts to spill out on paper.
 You don’t have to analyse or judge anything.
 Think about your actions, reactions and thoughts and how you would prefer to do better next time.
 You can also praise yourself for wins, motivate yourself for tasks ahead or simply visualise yourself as the best version of you.
 You can even write about a conflict you are experiencing and try to make sense of it by writing out both sides.
 We recommend keeping a journal.
 This can be a little notebook for you to jot down your daily thoughts, aspirations, wishes, accomplishments and things you are grateful for.
 Journaling has long been prescribed by counselors and psychologists.
 It can help you overcome challenges, cope with overwhelming emotions, stay focussed, keep on track with goals and generally, we find that it helps quiet the mind and form tangible thoughts – almost like making proper sentences from all the disjointed words and phrases running through the mind.

-If you’re interested in taking up journaling, get your free copy of the journal that helped Kareema overcome stress and trauma and essentially, take back her life.
+If you’re interested in taking up journaling, click here to purchase the journal that helped Kareema overcome stress and trauma and essentially, take back her life.

 More selfcare options for you to explore